Facebook X Instagram Youtube Pinterest TikTok

 Spanish Flu

-As long as there has been life on earth, there have been plagues that take it away.
 When the plagues hit, the disease spreads like wildfire throughout many countries, mainly through trade.
-Some of the more well-known plagues are the Justinian Plague, the Bubonic Plague/Black Death, The Third Plague Pandemic, etc.,
+Some of the more well-known plagues are the Justinian Plague, the Bubonic Plague/Black Death, The Third Plague Pandemic, and of course the Spanish Flu.

 black_death